 - Pokémon Black 2 and White 2 have Hidden Grottos, which in a sense function similarly to the honey-slathering mechanic.
 For every 255 steps the player makes, there's a 5% chance that a given grotto will generate something within it.
 80% of the time, its an item, and usually then, it'll be Mulch (though rarely it'll be a useful item).
 The other 20 percent, it'll be a Pokemon with a Hidden ability (a special ability that isn't usually available during normal play).
 The Pokemon that are found here vary from grotto to grotto, but usually the ones with amazing hidden abilities would be the rarest ones...
 Which will only appear 1% of the time.
 The most insidious part is that the gender ratio for these Pokemon are usually skewed to favor males, since only females are able to pass hidden abilities in the Gen V games.

-- Oh, but that's not all.
-This isn't technically a drop, but if you want a rare, Shiny version of a Pokémon, with a sparkling intro and an alternate color, you have a one in 8192 chance.
+- If you want a rare, Shiny version of a Pokémon, with a sparkling intro and an alternate color, you have a one in 8192 chance.
 By the way, Legendary Pokémon and starters can be Shiny as well, so start breaking in (or outright breaking) your soft reset fingers!
 Luckily, like the item example above, Generation IV introduced ways to boost this probability.

 - The enigmatic Mirage Island of Ruby/Sapphire/Emerald!
 Every day a number between 0 and 65535 is generated.
 In order to access the island, you have to have a Pokémon in your party with a personality value that matches the number of the day.
 And the Personality Value of a Pokémon can be anywhere from 0 to 4,294,967,295.
 The only thing worthwhile about Mirage Island is a particularly rare berry tree.